PutseykoOleg/Finch-Life-System/README.md

 **API**

+You don't need to download API for this project, because it has already been downloaded and located in the `/libs/` and `/src/com/birdbraintechnologies/` folders.

-If you would like to get a newer version of the Finch robot API, you can download it [here](https://www.birdbraintechnologies.com/portal/finch1/program/).
-It's important to choose the Java develop language!
+But if you would like to get a Finch robot API, you can download it [here](https://www.birdbraintechnologies.com/portal/finch1/program/).